REBEL Cast (general)

 Direct download: REBEL_Core_Podcast_124.0.m4a

-Category:general -- posted at: 9:00am CST
+Category:general -- posted at: 9:00am CDT

 Direct download: ANNEXA-1_-_Andexanet_Alfa_Associated_with_Harm_in_DOAC_Reversal.mp3

-Category:general -- posted at: 6:24am CST
+Category:general -- posted at: 6:24am CDT

 The REVERT Randomized Controlled Trial demonstrated the superiority of the modified valsalva maneuver (MVM) over the standard valsalva maneuver in re-establishing normal sinus rhythm in patients with Paroxysmal SVT.
 MVM exaggerates venous return to the heart and increases vagal outflow by elevating the patient's legs.
 However, the success rate of the MVM is still significantly lower than that of intravenous adenosine, the first-line pharmacological therapy for treating PSVT, which establishes NSR by transiently slowing electrical conduction through the AV node.